 Nestled among Deodar and pine trees, with the gushing River Beas flowing alongside, view of snow- capped peaks in front, the colorful shops along the winding lanes, the whipping coffee and baking smell from the cafes is what defines a quaint little town – Old Manali of Himachal Pradesh, India.

-Old Manali – Don’t go by the prefix OLD, here.
+Old Manali – Don’t underestimate the world OLD, here.
 The place is not at all an old town.
-Indeed, we feel it is full of life and much more happening than main Manali.
+Indeed, we feel it is full of life and much more happening than the main Manali.
 It is not a honeymoon destination but a Hippie Land and the abode of Backpackers.
-The place has a traditional Himachali fell and interestingly, this trail is also listed under the Banana Pancake Trail along with Kasol, Jaipur, Goa, Bangkok, Phuket etc.
+The place has a traditional Himachali fell and interestingly, this trail is also listed under the Banana Pancake Trail along with Kasol, Jaipur, Goa, Bangkok, Phuket, etc.

 Reasons why we love Old Manali